21 Best Things To Do In Manhattan In One Day (2025)

 15. Macy’s New York City

-The world’s largest department store is a retail institution in Herald Square, Manhattan.
+The world’s largest department store is the Macy’s in Herald Square.

-Macy’s is known for its vast selection of merchandise, iconic annual events like the Macy’s Thanksgiving Day Parade, and historic significance as a New York City landmark.
+This location is known for iconic annual events like the Macy’s Thanksgiving Day Parade, and it’s historic significance as a New York City landmark.

 16. Ferry to the Statue of Liberty